zezit/zezit/README.md

 ## 💻 Projects

 ### Web Applications
-- [**IdenTIfica**](https://github.com/zezit/idenTIfica): idenTIfica is a platform that assists in choosing IT college courses and was developed using HTML, CSS, and JavaScript in a Web Interface Development course at PUC Minas.
+- [**IdenTIfica**](https://github.com/ICEI-PUC-Minas-PPLES-TI/plf-es-2022-2-ti1-7946100-grupo-7-identifica/tree/master): idenTIfica is a platform that assists in choosing IT college courses and was developed using HTML, CSS, and JavaScript in a Web Interface Development course at PUC Minas.

-### Embedded Systems
-- [**Digital Clock**](https://github.com/zezit/DigitalClock): A digital clock system with a timer and stopwatch was developed using C language for a concluding project in the Digital Systems III course at CEFET-MG in the electronics technical program.

 ## Courses
 - [**Learn React - Scrimba**](https://github.com/zezit/Scrimba---Learn-React-for-free): Free online course that teaches the basics of modern React through interactive coding challenges and building eight fun projects.
 It's an excellent starting point for beginners interested in web development.